aws-samples/centralized-logging-with-opensearch-workshop/README.md

-# Log Hub Workshop
+# Centralized Logging Workshop

-Getting started with [Log Hub workshop](https://awslabs.github.io/log-hub/en/workshop/introduction/).
+Getting started with [Centralized Logging workshop](https://awslabs.github.io/log-hub/en/workshop/introduction/).
 If you have any issues for this workshop, please submit issues to the [awslabs/log-hub](https://github.com/awslabs/log-hub/issues).

 ## Demo Site
-This repo contains the Log Hub workshop stack, which is a 3-tier e-commerce website with multiple AWS Services and self-built applications.
+This repo contains the Centralized Logging workshop stack, which is a 3-tier e-commerce website with multiple AWS Services and self-built applications.

 ![](workshop-web.png)